itmo-wad/Louis-Durand-hw3/README.md

 A user that is not logged in will not be able to create blogs but just see all public ones.

+## Routes
+- `/register` - Create an account
+- `/login` - Login with your name and your password
+- `/disconnect` - Disconnect from your account
+- `/` - View all public posts if connected or not
+- `/posts` - View my own posts private and public, only if logged in
+- `/add-blog` - Add a blog and choose it's privacy

 ## Checklist

 Basic part: Implement blog website features: